kakaroto/Beyond20/README.md

 # License
 This extension is released under the GPL v3 license.
 Read the LICENSE file for more details.

 The icon image is based on a public domain image from openclipart.
-I downloaded it from https://commons.wikimedia.org/wiki/File:Twenty_sided_dice.svg and subsequently modified it.
+I downloaded it from [wikimedia](https://commons.wikimedia.org/wiki/File:Twenty_sided_dice.svg) and subsequently modified it.

+The donation icon is a public domain contribution by Fission Strategy, US, downloaded from [thenounproject](https://thenounproject.com/term/donation/15047/)

+The options page was copied in part from the `D&D Beyond Toolbox` extension available [here](https://github.com/mouse0270/Beyonds-Toolbox/).
+The html and css files are licensed under the MIT license which is provided in the LICENSE.MIT file

 # TODO
 - Add support for skills/items that have advantage/disadvantage notes (like disadvantage on stealth for heavy armor users)